 Pandemic or no, Tamara Murphy’s rooftop is a revelation—a wedge of garden surrouned by downtown views and Capitol Hill urbanity.
 Tables are heated, but not covered, and serve brunch and dinner.
 Make a reservation here.

 The charming neighborhood spot on Cherry converted an underused corridor next to its building into a covered outdoor living room of sorts, with a couch, chairs, Astroturf, and even the occasional outdoor movie.

 The beer shop was an early adopter of the glorious makeshift patio (not to mention the comprehensive online reservation system).
-Here the entire parking lot is tented and lit (but not heated) with a sort of beer garden vibe; meanwhile the side patio has a few walls.
+Here the entire parking lot is tented and lit (but not heated) with a sort of beer garden vibe.
 The taplist and food truck schedule are online.

 Kristi Brown’s new restaurant draws crowds for takeout, but a sizable overhang shelters a handful of outdoor tables around the restaurant’s prime corner perimeter.
 A firepit table and heaters keep everyone warm.

 More getaway than patio, the covered outdoor space at this superb cocktail and noodle hangout is strung with nets and thick with atmosphere.